-Renal diet for the cat when my cat became ill with chronic kidney disease (CKD) in addition to administration of the medicinal mushroom Cordyceps , the Protocol of Heel and different homeopathic remedies for lowering blood urea, basic holistic therapies for her, it was necessary understand and focus nutritional appearance.
+Homemade food for cats with kidney disease when my cat became ill with chronic kidney disease (CKD) in addition to administration of the medicinal mushroom Cordyceps, the Protocol of Heel and different homeopathic remedies for lowering blood urea, basic holistic therapies for her, it was necessary to understand and focus nutritional appearance.
 What diet was more proper for my cat? a renal diet with reduced protein intake or a raw meat diet with added supplements punctuated perhaps by beef chicken and vegetables?

-Great dilemma! network (it was 2011) as always I read articles on the management of nutrition in the course of renal failure in favor of a pet food medicated, studies and documents always vertevano and only on the preference of a renal diet for the cat, so with a reduced protein intake .
+Great dilemma! network (it was 2011) as always I read articles on the management of nutrition in the course of renal failure in favor of a pet food medicated, studies and documents always and only on the preference of a renal diet for the cat, so with a reduced protein intake.

 This article is solely the result of personal studies, research and experience, I remember you that on the web is good politeness respect the right to authorship of an article always quoting the source.

-- 1 Renal diet for the cat – cat with kidney failure who does not eat
+- 1 Homemade food for cats with kidney disease who does not eat

-- 1.2 Renal diet for the cat – Loss of appetite from uremic syndrome
+- 3.1 Homemade food for cats with kidney disease Loss of appetite from the uremic syndrome

-Renal diet for the cat – cat with kidney failure who does not eat
+Homemade food for cats with kidney disease who does not eat

 It was important to have certainty in the food and definitely needed to know more, know the disease and I know how every day can be complicated to manage, in addition to well-specific symptoms you add the feed refusal factor common to many cats with CKD.